AutoBSS: An Efficient Algorithm for Block Stacking Style Search: Method

 However, we can not get the value of $|S(x_{[:r]})|$ because it needs to enumerate each element in $\Lambda$.
 Thus, we simply utilize the approximate value $|S^{\mathcal{D}=0}(x_{[:r]})|$ by the following equation~\ref{Estimate} recursively, where $\mathcal{D}$ denotes the recursion depth, $c^r_{mid}$ denotes the median of $C^r$.

-To make the candidates in $\Omega$ have better potential than the unselected ones in $\Lambda$, we post process each candidate $x \in \Omega$ in the following manner.
-We first randomly select one dimension $x_i$, then increase it by a predefined step size if this doesn't result in a larger FLOPs or latency than threshold.
+To make the candidates in $\Omega$ have better potential than the unselected ones in $\Lambda$, we post-process each candidate $x \in \Omega$ in the following manner.
+We first randomly select one dimension $x_i$, then increase it by a predefined step size if this doesn't result in larger FLOPs or latency than the threshold.
 This process is repeated until no dimension can be increased.
 Increasing any dimension $x_i$ means increasing the number of channels or blocks, as shown in works like~\cite{sandler2018mobilenetv2,ma2018shufflenet,han2017deep}, it necessarily makes the resulting network perform better.